jperryhouts/Tangler/README.md

 # Tangler

 Tangler is a real-time video filter, inspired by physical [string art](https://vimeo.com/175653201).
 It uses a neural net architecture to create stylized representations of arbitrary input images.
 It can be used as a webcam filter for video chats, or convert video clips into string path renderings.
-There is also an in-browser live demo of the algorithm hosted [here](https://jperryhouts.github.io/Tangler/) [not yet active].
+There is also an in-browser live demo of the algorithm hosted [here](https://jperryhouts.github.io/Tangler/).

 A complete discussion of the model design and implementation can be found in [the documentation](docs/ABOUT.md).
 This repository contains all code necessary for training, testing, and deploying the Tangler model.